dlebansais/Easly-Language/Doc/Nodes/Expression/AgentExpression.md

     }
 ```

-## Property
+## Property, attribute and constant

-For a property, the C# source code is pretty much the same as a function, except there are no parameters.
+For a property, an attribute or a constant, the C# source code is pretty much the same as a function, except there are no parameters.
 However, for an agent with no optional type specified, we can't use the simplified syntax.
 The resulting code looks as follow.

 ```csharp
     class A